This post is temporarily available to the public.

 - Plan a session that is more likely to meet the needs of the patient and practitioner

-- Understand the value ready-made, customizable session plans
+- Understand the value of ready-made, customizable session plans

 - Understand the value of reassessment in a successful session